oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/loop_initiation_interval/README.md

    loop_ii.fpga_emu.exe             (Windows)
    ```

-2. Run the sample on the FPGA simulator device:
+2. Run the sample on the FPGA simulator device (the kernel executes on the CPU):

   * On Linux
     ```bash